xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 for x in sys proc run dev tmp; do mount --bind /$x /mnt/$x; done
 ```
-Check your fstab to see the exact layout of your partition !
+Check your fstab to see the exact layout of your partition!
 If you have LVM partition, you can enable them with `vgchange -ay`

 Chroot in your mounted partition